ElementUser/Mega-Hop/README.md

 Google Play Store: https://play.google.com/store/apps/details?id=com.exerglobal.megahop

-Mega Hop is a hypercasual game that I worked on with a small team.
+Mega Hop is a free, easy-to-play platform hopper game that I worked on with a small team.
 The game involves getting the ball to continuously bounce across moving platforms without going off the level.

 I primarily worked on the Leaderboard System of the game, and this repository contains some of the key files used for the Leaderboard System.
 With permission from our team, I am able to post the code files I primarily worked on.